-There have been stories in the past of people gaining control of a website through dark wizard means and then selling while they have control.
+There have been stories in the past of people gaining control of a website through malicious means and then selling it while they have control.
 The result is that the new owner doesn’t really own the new site and the money they paid is likely lost.

-2. Use the Wayback Machine to see it’s history
+2. Use the Wayback Machine to See a Site’s History

 Before you get too attached to a potential purchase you want to make sure the SEO side of things is looking good.
-Do a good manual search of Google yourself and then go deeper.
+Do a good manual search of Google yourself to see how the website is ranking and then go deeper.

-For example, you can use a site like SEMRush to look at the back links and other SEO details that may be missing.
-These aren’t always spot on accurate, however, so enter your site first and have a comparison.
+For example, you can use a site like SEMRush to look at the backlinks and other SEO details that may be missing.

 Again, it’s not supposed to be a foolproof method but rather a way to just gain some more information on your potential acquisition.